huggingface/blog/autoformer.md

 ## DLinear - Under The Hood

-Actually, there is no real "Hood" here because DLinear it's just a simple fully connected with the Autoformer's `DecompositionLayer`.
+Actually, DLinear is conceptually simple: it's just a fully connected with the Autoformer's `DecompositionLayer`.
-It uses the above `DecompositionLayer` to decompose the input time series into the residual (the seasonality) and trend part.
+It uses the `DecompositionLayer` above to decompose the input time series into the residual (the seasonality) and trend part.
 In the forward pass each part is passed through its own linear layer, which projects the signal to an appropriate `prediction_length`-sized output.
 The final output is the sum of the two corresponding outputs in the point-forecasting model:

 ```python
 def forward(self, context):